mrlonis/mrlonis-spring-boot-monorepo/api-mythic-heroes/README.md

-# spring-boot-demo-afk-arena
+# API Mythic Heroes

-This application provides a spring boot api for accessing and storing data for my angular-demo-afk-arena project
+This module is the API for the Mythic Heroes angular UI